Remote OpenClaw Blog

 A Real Example: YC Founder Outreach

-The demo case from the Ironclaw site shows 200 YC Winter 2026 founders loaded into a workspace.
+Ironclaw's demo case enriched 200 YC Winter 2026 founders from a single chat prompt — scraping LinkedIn profiles, updating records, and returning a formatted pipeline breakdown of New (89), Contacted (67), Qualified (31), and Converted (13).
 One prompt — "enrich all founders and show me a pipeline breakdown" — and the agent:

 - Queries the workspace database for all founders